 Instructions to Editor: Modify Clause 10.25.4.1 with the following text:

-An AP with dot11FILSActivated equal to true may limit the number of STAs that are allowed to attempt association concurrently through the setting of the ILS Time and ILSC Information field of the Differentiated Initial Link Setup element.
+An AP with dot11FILSActivated equal to true may include the Differentiated Initial Link Setup element in Beacon and Probe Response frames, and set the ILS Time and ILSC Information fields to limit the number of STAs that are allowed to attempt link setup[2694,3173] concurrently.

-When an AP detects management frame congestions resulting from excessive initial link setup, the AP may set an ILS Time which is reserved for high priority link setup, and may set the ILS User Priority subfield, MAC Address Filter subfield, and/or Vendor Specific Category subfield to allow a smaller subset of STAs to attempt initial link setup during the reserved ILS Time specified in the element.
-The AP may include the Differentiated Initial Link Setup element with updated ILS Time and ILSC Information field in Beacon and Probe Response frames as long as it detects the association requests congestion.
+[2694]The AP may set an ILS Time which is reserved for high priority link setup, and may set the ILS User Priority subfield, MAC Address Filter subfield, and/or Vendor Specific subfield to specify a subset of STAs that may attempt initial link setup during the reserved ILS Time specified in the element[2137].
+[2138]

-An AP may set the ILS UP bit 0, bit 1 and bit 2 to 1 to indicate high priority link setup for the STAs that carry traffic with the value of UP between 4 and 7, the STAs that carry traffic with the value of UP between 0 and 3, and STAs carry no data traffic, respectively.
-An AP may set ILS UP bit 0, bit 1 and bit 2 to 0 for low priority link setup for the STAs that carry traffic with the value of UP between 4 and 7, the STAs that carry traffic with the value of UP between 0 and 3, and STAs carry no data traffic, respectively.
-An AP should always allow a STA that carry traffic with the value of UP between 4 and 7 to attempt initial link setup before STAs that carry traffic with the value of UP between 0 and 3, and the STAs carry no data traffic.
+An AP may set the ILS UP B0, B1 and B2[2095] to 1 to indicate high priority link setup without additional delays for the STAs that have frames with UP 4-7 in their transmission queue(s), STAs that have frames with UP 0-3 in their transmission queue(s), and STAs that have no frame in their transmission queue(s) , respectively; and to 0 otherwise[2140] An AP should always allow a STA that has frames with UP 4-7 in their transmission queue(s) to attempt initial link setup before STAs that have frames with UP 0-3, and the STAs that have no frame in their transmission queue(s).
+[2140, 2139,2959,3345] .

-In the case when an AP wants to block all STAs to attempt association during the remaining Beacon interval, the AP should set the value of ILS Time to a value equal to or larger than the time duration from the current time instant to the remaining Beacon interval duration, and set the values of ILS UP bit 0, bit 1 and bit 2 to 0,.

-The Link Setup Bursty subfield of the ILSC Type subfield of ILS Information field of the Differentiated Link Setup element shall be set to 1 when the AP considers that it is congested by bursty link setup operations.
-When the AP considers that it is congested by bursty link setup operations is out of the scope of the standard.
+An AP may set the Bit Pattern Length subfield in the MAC Address Filter subfield to decide the number of bits used for MAC address filtering; and specify the bit pattern in the Bit Pattern subfield to allow STAs with specific MAC addresses to transmit initial link setup request frames immediately.
+The more bits used for MAC address filtering, the fewer number of STAs are allowed to transmit an initial link setup request frame immediately.
+How an AP sets the bit pattern in the Bit Pattern subfield is beyond the scope of this specification.[2697, 3144, 3327,2936]

+[2097, 2144,2145,2696,2698].

+An AP may set one or more vendor specific criteria in Vendor Specific subfield to allow a set of STAs that satisfy the specified criteria to transmit initial link setup request frames to the AP without additional delays.[2697,2679, 2675,2674]

+[2146,]

 10.44.6.2 Non-AP STA procedures for differentiated initial link setup